qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - why do deleted emails keep coming back to my inbox
 - when i delete my emails they keep coming back
 - i am deleting this email app nothing but problems all the time i am trying to delete emails and they keep coming back
-- email is not letting me delete anything keeps coming back tbsp
+- email is not letting me delete anything keeps coming back
-- i i keep deleting messages and they come back why does that happen tbsp
+- i keep deleting messages and they come back why does that happen
-- i i am deleting emails but they keep coming back to my inbox as unread emails please fix tbsp
+- i i am deleting emails but they keep coming back to my inbox as unread emails
 - i cannot delete any of my emails they just keep coming back
-- most of the time when i delete emails they just come back and i have to delete them tbsp
+- most of the time when i delete emails they just come back and i have to delete them
-- emails come back after i just deleted tbsp
+- emails come back after i just deleted
 - i delete all of mail from gmail and it all comes back i mean everything i delete does not get deleted because it comes back please fix until then i'm deleting app its like i delete of a email and all of a email i deleted comes back
-- i can't delete email it keeps coming back tbsp
+- i can't delete email it keeps coming back
-- emails have deleted keep coming back to my inbox tbsp
+- emails have deleted keep coming back to my inbox
 - messages come back after i delete them
-- deleted messages keep coming back to inbox in us edit
+- deleted messages keep coming back to inbox
-- my emails don't delete i have to go back and delete a times they keep coming back in us edit
+- my emails don't delete i have to go back and delete a times they keep coming back
-- i delete emails from my inbox and they keep coming back i have to delete them a or a times before they tbsp
+- i delete emails from my inbox and they keep coming back i have to delete them 3 or 4 times before they delete
 - why does my deleted emails keep coming back into my inbox
 - the emails keep coming back even if i delete them
 - i delete a message and it reappears in my inbox
 - i feel like i delete emails and then they reappear in my inbox again
 - my deleted messages keep reappearing in my inbox and giving me new notifications
 - my emails are not deleting they keep reappearing after i delete them through the app
-- i delete messages and they reappear like i never deleted tbsp
+- i delete messages and they reappear like i never deleted them
-- i delete my emails but then they reappear in my inbox folder why are they not tbsp
+- i delete my emails but then they reappear in my inbox folder why are they not deleting
 - why do my deleted emails keep reappearing
-- my emails reappear when i delete them how can i fix this tbsp
+- my emails reappear when i delete them how can i fix this problem
-- why do messages keep reappearing in inbox after i delete them this is a recent tbsp
+- why do messages keep reappearing in inbox after i delete them
 - when i delete emails they end up reappearing in the inbox
-- not deleting messages when i delete them they keep reappearing in us cd
+- not deleting messages when i delete them they keep reappearing
-- i noticing that emails reappear in my inbox after deleting them tbsp they sometime reappear a few tbsp tbsp in us met a set message move message trash message
+- i noticing that emails reappear in my inbox after deleting them  they sometime reappear a few times
 - i can't delete any emails they just reappear
 - i am having trouble with messages reappearing after i have deleted them
 - i have an email that will not delete when i do it just reappears in my account how can i delete it submitted